 Along with space-saving, the main benefit from using an ends outer finish is that you can save cost by using a smaller bar size for your anchor bolts.
 The problem with this approach is that you now have less material when calculating shear and tensile areas which will result in a weaker anchor bolt head.
 If the strength is lower than the required strength, then you may want to look at specifying a higher strength material or increasing strength of the part by through hardening the part.
 This will add cost to the part and may reduce the savings from selecting a smaller bar size.

-You will also need to be careful with how you connect the chain to the anchor bolt.
+You should be careful with how you connect the leaf chain to the anchor bolt.
 A connecting link is the recommended method of connecting the chain to the anchor for an ends outer finish.
-If normal anchor pins are used, the chain outer plates need to be reamed out, this is often a manual process completed on a pillar drill or something similar.
+If normal anchor pins are used, the leaf chain outer plates need to be reamed out, this is often a manual process completed on a pillar drill or something similar.
 This will never leave the same precise, concentric, circular finish as tooling would do – meaning that the pin will not sit evenly, causing inconsistent wear and increasing the potential for fatigue-related issues.